The warm, cozy feeling of a wood-burning fireplace is hard to find anywhere else. However, not all the heat it produces enters your home.

 Top-sealing chimney dampers help eliminate a major source of heat loss by allowing you to close off your chimney when your fireplace is not in use.
-They basically function as a “lid” for your chimney, which you can open or close at will.
+They function as a “lid” for your chimney, which you can open or close at will.

-Without a damper, your chimney is an open path for heat to escape — you should always have it closed when you’re not actively burning in your fireplace.
+Without a damper, your chimney is an open path for heat to escape — you should always have the damper closed when you’re not actively burning in your fireplace.
 Yet if you are burning, make sure you keep it open.

 The Lock-Top II Chimney Cap Damper and the Chim-A-Lator Top Sealing Chimney Damper are both great dampers that install quickly and easily.